TechBodez/Responsive-Landing-page./README.md

 Search bar with button and enter-key functionality

-Responsive and user-friendly interface for all devices.
+Responsive and user-friendly interface for all devices. ( file :- index.html, script.js, test-api.js, package.json, package-lock.json)